geobricks/pgeorest/docs/apache_falsk_configuration.md

 ========
 Edit file /etc/apache2/ports.conf

 ServerName it's the key parameter.
-This should be the DNS name or current IP
+This should be the DNS name or current IP.
+With a wrong IP or DNS ServerName apache would start but the URL would be unreachable.
+N.B.
+NO ERRORS are thrown by apache with this configuration error.

 ```script
 #WSGIRestrictStdout Off